An Incurable Case of Love

 An Incurable Case of Love (恋はつづくよどこまでも, Koi wa Tsuzuku yo Doko made mo) is a Japanese manga series written and illustrated by Maki Enjōji.
 It was serialized in Shogakukan's Petit Comic magazine from June 2016 to January 2019 and published in seven volumes.
 A live-action television drama adaptation aired from January to March 2020.

+Plot

+Nanase Sakura, who met and fell in love with a doctor, studied hard with the desire to meet him and becomes a nurse.
+When she meets him again after five years, she finds out that he is a completely different person than what she had imagined.
+However, Nanase continues to convey her thoughts honestly to Tendō.
+Nanase's efforts to convey her thoughts and love for her work eventually melt Tendō's heart.